UnitedLands/community/info/custom-items.md

 ## Flowering Acacia
 A new acacia tree variant that grows many flowers, including the mimosa flower that drops from it's leaves.

+## Rice
+A simple crop that can be grown and harvested for raw rice.
+Raw rice can be smelted into cooked rice that is used for several things.
+Rice seeds can be obtained by breaking grass or harvesting fully grown rice.

 # Food